csorianot/godmc_wiki/Process-methylation-data.md

     ./04c-methylation_pcs.sh

 This step took 15 minutes with a sample of 100 individuals and 15 minutes with a sample of ~1800 individuals.
 Again, it parallelises across `$nthreads` (for the GWAS stage).
-In the config file we have currently set the GWA significance threshold to 1e-7 (`meth_pc_threshold="1e-7"`).
+In the `config` file we have currently set the GWA significance threshold to 1e-7 (`meth_pc_threshold="1e-7"`).
 This means that any GWA signals with a p<1e-7 are considered as genetic signals.
+These "genetic" PCs are ignored and not regressed out from the methylation data.
+The maximum number of "non-genetic" PCs that is regressed out is set to 20 in the `config` file (`n_meth_pcs="20"`).

 In order to run step 7, run the following: